-If the concatenation -- as informed by fragment offsets and payload lengths -- of the payloads of all previously received fragments with the same source node ID and creation timestamp as this fragment, together with the payload of this fragment, forms a byte array whose length is equal to the total application data unit length in the fragment's primary block, then:
+If the concatenation -- as informed by fragment offsets and payload lengths -- of the non-overlapping portions of the payloads of all previously received fragments with the same source node ID and creation timestamp as this fragment, together with the non-overlapping portion of the payload of this fragment, forms a byte array whose length is equal to the total application data unit length in the fragment's primary block, then:

 - .
-This byte array -- the reassembled application data unit --MUST replace the payload of this fragment. - .
+This byte array -- the reassembled application data unit -- MUST replace the payload of this fragment. - .
 The "Reassembly pending" retention constraint MUST be removed from every other fragment whose payload is a subset of the reassembled application data unit.